Loway/OpenQueueMetricsAddOns/log-ivr-to-qaform/README.md

 Project description
 -------------------

-This sicript is a trivial example of an Asterisk single-question IVR that logs the reponse as a QA form on QueueMetrics.
+This script is a trivial example of an Asterisk single-question IVR that logs the reponse as a QA form on QueueMetrics.

 Requirements